Contents

 Tower Bridge was originally powered by steam engines.
 These engines operated the bascules, allowing the bridge to open for passing ships.
 Later, it was converted to electricity for operation.

-Has Tower Bridge ever been damaged or rebuilt?
+Has the bridge ever been damaged or rebuilt?

 Tower Bridge suffered minor damage during World War II but was subsequently repaired.
 It has not undergone major reconstruction and retains much of its original structure.

-Yes, Tower Bridge has the Tower Bridge Exhibition, where visitors can learn about its history, engineering, and see the Engine Rooms, which house historic machinery.
+Yes, Tower Bridge has the Tower Bridge Exhibition, where visitors can learn about its history and engineering, and see the Engine Rooms, which houses historic machinery.

 Is Tower Bridge a UNESCO World Heritage Site?

-While Tower Bridge is not individually listed as a UNESCO World Heritage Site, it is part of the historic ensemble of maritime Greenwich, which is a UNESCO World Heritage Site since 1997.
+While Tower Bridge is not individually listed as a UNESCO World Heritage Site, it is part of the historic ensemble of maritime Greenwich, which has been a UNESCO World Heritage Site since 1997.